 Infinity Space Technology

-Tri-Dish Architecture for Enhanced Coverage
+Dual-Dish Architecture for Enhanced Coverage

 Groundstation Wales operates with a dual-dish configuration, each designed for specific frequency bands and mission types.
 The system includes a UHF/VHF tracking dish for amateur radio and educational satellites, an S-band dish for telemetry and tracking, in 2026 it will also host an experimental X-band receiver for high-data-rate Earth observation satellites.
 This multi-dish approach allows us to monitor multiple satellites or frequencies simultaneously, increasing mission flexibility and data throughput.